bibliograph/bibliograph-live/README.md

-schemaorg
+BiblioGraph.net
 =========

-Schema.org on app engine
+BiblioGraph.net on app engine

-This codebase is a simple Python app used to publish the schema.org site.
+This codebase is a simple Python app used to publish the bibliograph.net site.

+It is based, both in terms and the software to serve the site, on Schema.org

-It uses Google App Engine, and is designed to allow schema.org contributors to explore new or improved schemas.
+It uses Google App Engine, and is designed to allow contributors to explore new or improved schemas.
 The code has a bias towards simplicity and minimal dependencies, rather than elegance and re-usability.